Approved 4/14/06; Revised 9/20/19

 - Part-time teaching assignments: all invitations for Emeriti faculty to teach classes are at the discretion of the department chair and subject to approval of the dean within the resources of the school.
 Emeriti faculty may normally teach no more than two courses in any given semester.

-Given the unique demands and roles of full-time faculty in various areas of the College, each candidate must submit a written application for Emeritus status to their Director and/or Dean.
+Given the unique demands and roles of full-time faculty in various areas of the College, each candidate must submit a written application for Emeritus status to their Dean or Director.

-Prior to Emeritus status being granted by the President, you will be asked to address the responsibilities listed below, and submit this information along with the required signatures/approvals.
+Prior to Emeritus status being granted by the President, the candidate will be asked to address the responsibilities listed below, and submit this information along with the required signatures/approvals.

 Describe how you have demonstrated commitment and success in providing excellent instruction to TMCC students, or if in a non-instructional faculty position, provide details about how you excelled in providing the professional services required of the position.